bcgov/aqwarnings/frontend/warnings/2025-11-07_issue_pm25_obr_Burns_Lake.md

 {{< inline_alert_start>}}

-Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-06_continue_pm25_obr_Burns_Lake.pdf) for the statutory decision-maker sign-off related to open burning restrictions.
+Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-07_issue_pm25_obr_Burns_Lake.pdf) for the statutory decision-maker sign-off related to open burning restrictions.

 {{< inline_alert_end >}}
 <!-- End: Temporary - until SDM signature is sorted -->

-The Ministry of Environment and Parks in collaboration with the Northern Health Authority issued an Air Quality Warning for Burns Lake on November 05, 2025.
-The warning remains in effect due to elevated fine particulate matter.
+The Ministry of Environment and Parks in collaboration with the Northern Health Authority has issued an Air Quality Warning for Burns Lake due to elevated fine particulate matter.

 Exposure to fine particulate matter is particularly a concern for infants, older adults, individuals with chronic conditions (such as